MeshalAlamr/flight-price-prediction/README.md

 ## Analysis and Results <a name="project" />

-#### The project notebook can be [here](https://github.com/MeshalAlamr/flight-price-prediction/blob/main/flight-price-prediction.ipynb).
+#### The project notebook can be found [here](https://github.com/MeshalAlamr/flight-price-prediction/blob/main/flight-price-prediction.ipynb).

 #### Selected features are:
 - Source (4 Sources were selected for this project)